England Football Online

 • Apart from the first five games in which this shirt was worn, Ashley, Carlton and Joe Cole all wore shirts that included their first initial i.e. A. COLE, C. COLE and J. COLE.

-• Against Brazil, a commemorative Wembley logo (incorporating the venue, the date, the emblem and the Brazilian flag) was embroidered onto the upper right sleeve.
+• Against Brazil, a commemorative Wembley logo (incorporating the venue ('WEMBLEY STADIUM', the date (01-06-07), the emblem and the Brazilian flag) all on a shadow-patterned background of Umbro logos, was heat-pressed onto the upper-right sleeve, below the Umbro logo.

-• The names of England's opponents, as they appeared in the match details, were ANDORRA, AUSTRIA, BELARUS, BRAZIL, CROATIA, CZECH REPUBLIC, ESTONIA, GERMANY, ISRAEL, KAZAKHSTAN, RUSSIA, SPAIN and USA.
+• The names of England's opponents, as they appeared in the match details, were ANDORRA, AUSTRIA, BELARUS, BRAZIL, CROATIA, CZECH REPUBLIC, ESTONIA, GERMANY, ISRAEL, KAZAKHSTAN, RUSSIA, SPAIN and U.S.A..
 England were named first in the ten home fixtures and second in the seven away games.

-• England wore all white in six of the games (against Andorra, Croatia and Spain away, and at home to Estonia, Croatia and Kazakhstan).
+• England wore all-white in six of the games (against Andorra, Croatia and Spain away, and at home to Estonia, Croatia and Kazakhstan).
 An alternative pair of white shorts was worn, with red drawstring and the following design details:

 Most Appearances